 The pigeon pea bush has many uses in the sustainable landscape.
 Some people use the shrub as a living hedge around fruit trees due to its ability to fix nitrogen.

-The sparse canopy is also excellent if you want to provide some shade for smaller plants but still allow light to get through.
+The sparse canopy is also excellent if you want to provide shade for smaller plants but still allow light to get through.

 The pods, leaves, and flowers make an excellent animal fodder.